adamant-deprecated/AdamantTemporaryCompiler/README.md

-# Adamant Temporary Compiler
+# *Deprecated* Adamant Temporary Compiler
 The Adamant compiler is being bootstrapped.
 To serve this process, a compiler must first be written in another language.
 In this case C#.
 This is that temporary compiler.
 It will be thrown away when the compiler is re-written in Adamant.

-## Project Status: Alpha Active
+## Project Status: Alpha *Deprecated*
-This is under active development.
-It is in a very early stage and there are likely issues and limitations.
-APIs are subject to frequent breaking changes.
+This project should not be used, it has been superseded by the "[AdamantExploratoryCompiler](https://github.com/adamant/AdamantExploratoryCompiler)".

 ### Download and Use
 Clone this git repo and compile using Visual Studio 2015.

+## Reasons for Deprecation
+Because this project was attempting to form the basis of a future port of the compiler to the Adamant language, it took rather involved approaches (i.e. creating a lexer generator).
+This approach was simply not getting to a working prototype compiler fast enough.
+Since there is no comparable language available at this time it is important to rapidly test the design of the language and possibly iterate on that design.
+This project wasn't meeting those needs.

 ## Explanation of this Project
 The Adamant compiler is being bootstrapped.
 To serve this process, a compiler must first be written in another language.
 In this case C#.
 This is that temporary compiler.
 It will be thrown away when the compiler is re-written in Adamant.
 To facilitate the re-writing in Adamant, this project is structured along lines that make sense for the Adamant compiler.
 C# was chosen for this because: